1. About senna

 It's often possible to relieve constipation without having to use laxatives.
 Before trying senna - or to stop constipation coming back - it may help to:

 - get more fibre into your diet - aim for about 30g of fibre a day.
 High-fibre foods include fruit, vegetables and cereals.
-If you aren't used to a high-fibre diet, it may be best to increase the amount of fibre you eat gradually
+If you are not used to a high-fibre diet, it may be best to increase the amount of fibre you eat gradually

 - add bulking agents, such as wheat bran, to your diet.
 These will help make your poo softer and easier to pass (although bran and fibre can sometimes make bloating worse)